johnwason/vcpkg-action/README.md

     token: ''
     # Directory containing vcpkg.json manifest file.
 Cannot be used with pkgs.
     manifest-dir: ''
-    # "Use vcpkg built-in GitHub binary caching if "true".
-If not specified, will use the dry-run based file cache."
-    # Recommended set to "true"
-    github-binarycache: ''
     #Fetch depth for vcpkg checkout.
 Defaults to "1"
     fetch-depth: '1'